LBlend/MornBot/README.md

 * token
 * prefix

-If you don't know how to retrieve this token, google it.
+If you don't know how to retrieve a discord bot token, google it.

 The other fields are only required for certain commands to work.
 These commands will automatically be disabled if a required field is not filled in